-Issues: Civil Rights, Homeless & Housing, Human Services, Veterans
+Issues: Civil Rights, Job Training, Homeless & Housing, Human Services, Veterans

 Results: Swords to Plowshares has helped thousands of veterans since its founding in 1974 with getting a job and/or job training; help with VA benefits; long-term case management; emergency, transitional and permanent housing; more veteran friendly local, state and federal policies (various policy changes made over the years; a “seat at the table” on a dozen local, state and federal committees, commissions).